Seanny123/pydtw/README.md

   * `results["index"]` : the index of the first element in the best matching sequence in the data.
   * `results["value"]` : the DTW distance between the query and the matching sequence in the data.

+### TODO

+- Move all bound calculations into a seperate file
+- Rename variables to vaguely intuitive names
+- Extract Keogh bound dtw_dist calc into function